MicrosoftDocs/visualstudio-docs/docs/ide/code-snippets.md

 ### File locations

-When you adapt file locations to your application, think about the following considerations:
+When you adapt file locations to your application, be sure to consider the following factors.

 - Find an accessible location.
 Users might not have access to the computer's *Program Files* folder, so storing user files with the application files might not work.

 - Find a secure location.
 Storing files in the root folder like *C:\\* isn't secure.
 For application data, it's best to use the *Application Data* folder.
 For individual user data, the application can create a file in each user's *Documents* folder.

 - Use a valid file name.
 You can use the <xref:System.Windows.Forms.OpenFileDialog> and <xref:System.Windows.Forms.SaveFileDialog> controls to reduce the likelihood of invalid file names.

-Know that between the time the user selects a file and the time your code manipulates the file, the file could be deleted.
-In addition, the user might not have permission to write to the file.
+- Be aware that a user-selected file could be deleted before your code can manipulate the file.
+Also, a user might not have permission to write to the file.

 ### Security